middleware-labs/opentelemetry-collector-contrib/receiver/mwpostgresqlreceiver/BENCHMARKS.md

 `GetTopQueryRepeatedSQL` specifically, and barely at all in the all-distinct benchmarks.

+## Full-agent runs on the 52-database rig

+The plan also asks for a matched full-agent pipeline run rather than construction cost in isolation.
+That was done on September 11 against the 52-database rig, 20 minutes per build, 71 steady-state samples each.
+Artifacts, method and caveats are in `~/pg-leak-test/measure-2026-09-11/README.md`.

+The headline is a correctness result, not a performance one.
+With query load running, the server's own counters advance ~22 calls per 10-second interval.
+The pre-Step-2 receiver emitted `postgresql.calls` values around 5,600 — the
+cumulative lifetime total, reported every interval, overstating interval work by roughly 250x and growing without bound.
+The corrected receiver emits 18–25, matching the server's interval delta.

+Resource use at equal work (identical data-point counts, zero errors on both sides): allocation rate flat at 2.58 vs 2.60 MB/s, CPU 10.1% vs 8.8% of one core, connections 12 vs 12, heap median identical at 31.3 MB.
+Step 2 was not an optimization pass and no allocation improvement was expected; the CPU drop is a side effect of skipping the emit path for statements that cannot produce a valid delta, and would not appear on a server where every candidate is always reportable.

 ## What is not covered here

-Per the plan, these are receiver-level benchmarks against a cheap sink.
 Still outstanding from Step 1:

-- A matched full-agent pipeline run, to show end-to-end effect rather than construction cost in isolation.
-- Live-heap (`inuse_space`) profiles over a steady 20–30 minute window, which is what the plan's validation section asks for and what a short benchmark cannot produce.
+- Live-heap (`inuse_space`) profiles over a steady window.
+The September 11 runs sampled heap through the collector's own telemetry, which gives a level but not an attribution.
 - Schema collection: cold start and forced refresh, measured separately from steady state.
 - Query samples, which share the generic scanner with top queries but have their own deduplication and watermark behaviour.

-The rig for the live runs is the 52-database PostgreSQL 16 container described in `MWPOSTGRESQL-OPTIMIZATION-PLAN.md`; the notes and sampler are under `~/pg-leak-test/`.
+- A rig running pg_stat_statements 1.11.
+The current rig is on 1.10, so the live runs exercise the pre-rename column path; the 1.11 path is covered by the PostgreSQL 17 container integration test instead.